zkopru-network/zkopru/packages/circuits/tests/README.md

     )
     ```

-6. For more detail test case, check out `packages/testnet/tests/circuits/notehash.test.ts`
+6. For more details about test cases, check out `packages/circuits/tests/notehash.test.ts`